 You and I both know you’ve thought about ending your relationship many times.
 Every day even as you rationalize that, “marriage contracts were put into play when humans didn’t live to 80 years old.”
 “We all outgrow one another.” or “Everyone’s having an affair.”
 The cynicism is exhausting.
 You blame them for not being the kind of person who lights you up.
 You rationalize staying because of the kids but you skulk around and are intimate with others because you can.
 Especially when you travel for work.
 And then you wonder, how can my marriage survive their / my infidelity?

-You choose to re-ignite passion for marriages to survive infidelity.
+You choose to re-ignite the passion for marriages to survive infidelity.

 Doing the right thing is about making sure you respect yourself enough to remember your dreams.